forestgrape/coronavirus/5_epidemiological/transmission.md

 ### Overview Airborne Transmission

 Watery droplets in the air that cannot be seen, are called aerosol since it looks dissolved in the air.
-The main reason the distinction between droplets and aerosols is driving forces of their movement: droplet behave like heavy balls while aerosols mostly move with the air.
-Tiny and dry particles always go with the air.
+The main reason the distinction between droplets and aerosols is driving forces of their movement: Droplets behave like heavy balls while aerosols behave smoke-like i.e. they mostly move with the air.

-Key aspects of the airborne transmission in table form; for details on Actions and Sources in [Particles in the Respiratory Tract](#intermezzo-particle-dynamics-in-the-respiratory-tract) and [masks](../6_prevention_and_treatment/masks.md). [citations in work  ]

 Model    | Metaphor   | Actions | Source/Deposition | Situations/Climate|   Prevent
 ---------|------------|------------------|-----------------|------|---